Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It highlighted the issue
+It made the students aware of the issue, this was completed at a time when the school lunch debacle was in full swing and the waste of food due to students not enjoying their meals.

 What were the most creative food waste solution suggestions?
-Making
+Having chickens in the school (sadly not possible!)

 Did the resource encourage new ways of thinking and talking about the value food?